openresty/lua-nginx-module/README.markdown

 Retrieves in-memory request body data.
 It returns a Lua string rather than a Lua table holding all the parsed query arguments.
 Use the [ngx.req.get_post_args](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_post_args) function instead if a Lua table is required.

 This function returns `nil` if
-1. the request body has not been read,
+a) the request body has not been read,
-1. the request body has been read into disk temporary files,
+b) the request body has been read into disk temporary files,
-1. or the request body has zero size.
+c) or the request body has zero size.

 If the request body has not been read yet, call [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) first (or turned on [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) to force this module to read the request body automatically, but this is not recommended).